GSA/digitalgov.gov/content/events/2021/08/2021-08-04-an-introduction-to-the-innovation-adoption-playbook.md

 event_platform: zoom
 primary_image: innovation-adoption-title-card
 ---
 This webinar is to introduce the [Innovation Adoption Community of Practice](https://digital.gov/communities/innovation-adoption/) (CoP), its upcoming Innovation Adoption Playbook, and the shared vision for this community.
-Learn how the playbook’s six plays and can help you adopt and practice innovative approaches within your agency.
+Learn how the playbook’s six plays can help you adopt and practice innovative approaches within your agency.

 * Play 1: Everyone can build a better government
 * Play 2: Keep your user at the center of your design